igormcoelho/view_wrapper/README.md

 # view_wrapper
 A reasonably safe header-only C++20 library for view and range containers in C++, and also includes a C++14 implementation of a subvector.

-To quickly understand it, please read the blog post [Introducing subvector and view_wrapper for modern C++](https://igormcoelho.medium.com/introducing-subvector-and-view-wrapper-for-modern-c-2f21270f52b0).
+Read more on the blog post [Introducing subvector and view_wrapper for modern C++](https://igormcoelho.medium.com/introducing-subvector-and-view-wrapper-for-modern-c-2f21270f52b0).

 ## Do I need this library?